placeforyiming/CVPR21-Deep-Lucas-Kanade-Homography/readme.md

 Dowanload the pretrained checkpoint from : https://drive.google.com/file/d/1karVQMlh3FOMMa2cTYS35GdehdAt7lW5/view?usp=sharing Extract and put them into ./model_ours/checkpoints/

-Run jupyter.bash to open the jupyter notebook in docker.
+Run jupyter.sh to open the jupyter notebook in docker.

 Run jupyter notebook in ./model_ours to see the feature map.